2002 Monaco Grand Prix: Race

 The 78-lap race commenced at 14:00 local time.
 It was dry and sunny before the race with the air temperature between 22 and 24 C and the track temperature was at 34 C. Coulthard, on the outside of the grid, started faster than Montoya because he struggled to shift from first to second gear due to either dirt on the track causing the electronics to cut out or the BMW engine bogging down.
 Coulthard then passed Montoya by preventing him from moving across to defend for the race lead into Sainte Devote turn.
 Behind them, Michael Schumacher remained third and Ralf Schumacher fourth.
 Villeneuve was stationary on the grid owing to a clutch trouble, so the marshals moved his car into the pit lane.
-He rejoined the Grand Prix one lap down.
+He rejoined the race one lap down.
 Trulli's powerful launch control system moved him from seventh to fifth, surpassing Barrichello and Räikkönen.
 His teammate Button jumped the start when his Renault slipped on the clutch during the start process and pulled off the throttle, disrupting his launch control system.
 He braked when he realised his error, falling from eighth to 17th.
 At the conclusion of the first lap, Coulthard led Montoya by 1.1 seconds.

 David Coulthard (pictured in 1999) made a faster start than Montoya and led the whole of the race to achieve his second Monaco Grand Prix victory and the 12th of his career.

 Coulthard was unable to extend his lead at the front of the field and the top four were tightly bunched as they pulled away.
 On lap six, Button received a drive-through penalty for jumping the start.
 He took the penalty on the following lap and fell to the back of the field.
 Montoya attacked Coulthard for the lead, while Michael Schumacher battled Montoya for second, the latter driving aggressively.
 Ralf Schumacher, however, held back because of the unpredictability between Michael Schumacher and Montoya.
 Montoya could not attempt an overtake on Coulthard on the inside due to the circuit's tight confines.
 From lap 10, Coulthard steadily pulled away as his Michelin tyres began to perform well, while Yoong ran wide at the hairpin, promoting Button to 20th.
 On lap 16, McNish misjudged his braking point for Sainte Devote corner.
 He struck the inside kerb, sending him head-on into the outside tyre barrier at the turn's exit.
 McNish became the race's first retirement but the safety car was not used.